cdxvy30/todo-backend/README.md

 # To-do list backend
-This is a backend service written in Golang along with database like PostgreSQL.
-The goal of this project is to let users manipulate a todo list with RESTful API, including the functionalities below:
+This is a backend service written in Golang along with PostgreSQL.
+The goal of this project is to let users manipulate a todo-list with RESTful API, including the functionalities below:
 - Get all todo items.
 - Get a specific todo item with ID.
 - Create a todo item.